50 A380s? We could have bought 10 more, says Emirates

 “So what we then did was to re-examine the real estate at the Dubai International Airport and see how we could use every trick in the book” to fit in more planes.

-Airbus officials said there had been preparatory talks for a few months, but confirmed that last week had seen a step-up in the pace of negotiations.
-Industry sources said the carrier had at first looked at something closer to 20-25 jets.
+Airbus officials said there had been preparatory discussions for about two months, but confirmed that last week had seen a step-up in the pace of negotiations.

+“It was like a switch,” one source familiar with the process said, adding it had changed the outlook for the A380 overnight.

-The sale does not immediately resolve a problem of what to do with an estimated five A380 aircraft remaining to be sold in 2015, for which the first parts must soon be ordered.
+The sale does not immediately resolve a problem of what to do with an estimated 5 A380 aircraft remaining to be sold in 2015, for which the first parts must soon be ordered.

-The unallocated planes are worth some $2 billion at current list prices, most of which is usually paid on delivery.

 Airbus has said it needs to deliver 30 aircraft in 2015 to meet its target of breaking even on the jet that year, but that any shortfall would not have a significant impact on profits.
 However, it could have a stronger impact on EADS’ cashflow.

+Analysts said the order leaves Airbus increasingly dependent on Emirates, raising questions about whether risk had simply been deferred.

+“We wouldn’t place orders of this size if we were concerned about it,” Clark said.

-Emirates and Airbus both expect traffic to grow fast enough in coming years to prove the A380’s worth, but increasingly share an interest in ensuring the project succeeds.
-Boeing says airlines prefer twin-engined planes like its new type of 777.
+Emirates and Airbus expect traffic to grow fast enough in coming years to prove the jet’s value, but rival Boeing says the industry wants slightly smaller planes like its new 777X.

 “We believe business will come,” Clark said, adding Emirates was already detecting signs of recovery in Europe.